beautyjoy/beautyjoy.github.io/sigcse-csp-forum/index.md

 ## Sign Up To Attend
 Please go to [https://bjc.link/csp-forum-signup](https://bjc.link/csp-forum-signup) to sign up to attend the CSP Forum.
 The CSP forum is primarily intended for CSP curriculum providers, teachers, and others who are working on various parts of CSP.

-Signups will close at **Friday, February 9, 2018 at 11:59PM PST**.
+Signups will close on **Friday, February 1, 2019 at 11:59PM PST**.

 ## Topic Submissions

 We are looking for topics that would be of broad interest to the CSP Community.
-We're hoping to keep presentations to a 15 minute limit to ensure there is time for discussion and questions.
+We're hoping to keep presentations to a 10-15 minute limit to ensure there is time for discussion and questions.
 However, _please_ do not feel limited by the presentation format!
 We're open to ideas and suggestions.

-** TODO **
-_Presentation submissions have now closed.
-Thanks for your interest!_
+Please submit your topics here: [https://bjc.berkeley.edu/sigcse-csp-forum/submit] (https://bjc.berkeley.edu/sigcse-csp-forum/submit)

+Topic submissions will close on **Friday, February 1, 2019 at 11:59PM PST**.

 ## Agenda

 The day will be organized as a series of short presentations, with ample time for discussion.

+Below is last year's schedule, but we will update this after topic submissions close.

 <br>